 Sometimes, there is a risk of scar tissue developing in the affected lymph nodes after treatment.
 The scar tissue can make it difficult to assess whether or not there are still lymphoma cells in the lymph nodes.
 A scan known as a PET scan may be used after treatment is finished to check if there is still any active lymphoma.

 Back to top

 Everyone has their own way of dealing with their illness and the different emotions they experience.
-You may find it helpful to talk things over with family and friends or your doctor or nurse.
+You may find it helpful to talk to family and friends, or your doctor or nurse.
 You can also contact our cancer support specialists or the organisations listed below for more information and support.

 Other useful organisations